86percent/docs/index.md

 layout: default
 ---

-86% is a platform that lets you integrate seamlessly conversationnal interfaces within your native applications, iOS and Android.
+86% is a platform that lets you integrate seamlessly conversational interfaces within your native applications, iOS and Android.
 It has 2 main components :
 * A [web interface](https://editor.86percent.co) that lets you define your scenarios: the `Bot Editor`.
-* A `Mobile SDK`, available on Android and iOS that lets you "play" these scenarios.
+* A Mobile SDK, `86% SDK`, available on Android and iOS that lets you "play" these scenarios.

 ![Global Architecture](/resources/global_architecture.png){:class="img-responsive"}